Part 15 ‐ If charger uses radio energy for communication with device (may not transmit in the 90‐110 kHz band

 Power transfer frequency is less than 1 MHz

 Output power from each primary coil is less than or equal to 15 watts

 Client device is inserted in or placed directly in contact with the transmitter.

-Aggregate leakage fields at 15 cm surrounding the device and 20 cm above the top surface from all simultaneous transmitting coils are demonstrated to be less than 50% of the MPE limit.
+The aggregate H-field strengths anywhere at or beyond 15 cm surrounding the device, and 20 cm away from the surface from all coils that by design can simultaneously transmit, and while those coils are simultaneously energized, are demonstrated to be less than 50% of the applicable MPE limit.

 In all other cases, unless excluded by 5 above, an RF exposure evaluation report must be reviewed and accepted through a KDB inquiry to enable authorization of the equipment.
 When evaluation is required to show compliance; for example, using field strength, power density, SAR measurements or computational modeling etc., the specific authorization requirements will be determined based on the results of the RF exposure evaluation.

 Devices specifically intended for use for wireless power transfer, or inductive charging, require FCC guidance for frequency exposure review if not excluded by the above.
 This includes Part 18 devices.
 The responsible party or manufacturer must seek guidance from the FCC by submitting a wireless charging application inquiry at http://www.fcc.gov/labhelp.

 In the “Subject” line, fill the field as follows: Seeking guidance for wireless chargers;